jumppad-labs/gohup/README.md

 ![Go](https://github.com/shipyard-run/gohup/workflows/Go/badge.svg)

 GoHup allows you to run a long running command in a detached background process.
-It does not a daemon runner which monitors the status of the process restarting when necessary, GoHup only starts the process and returns the process id.
+It is not a daemon runner which monitors the status of the process restarting when necessary, GoHup only starts the process and returns the process id.

 GoHup is similar to the Unix command `nohup`, except GoHup automatically creates a PID file and